Bora Bora: Places of interest

 The main attraction of Bora Bora is the lagoon with its still intact underwater world.
-By glass bottom boat, diving and snorkeling, you can explore the reef with thousands of colorful coral fish.
-In the deep lagoon there are barracudas and sharks that you can feed during guided diving excursions.
+Using glass bottom boats, diving, and snorkeling, tourists can explore the reef with thousands of colorful coral fish.
+In the deep lagoon, tourists can feed barracudas and sharks during guided diving excursions.
 An attraction for divers is the "Stingray Strait", an area of the lagoon where several species of stingrays are found in large schools, including numerous manta rays and leopard rays.

 Parts of the interior of the island can be explored on jeep safaris.
 However, the natural beauty of the island is best explored on foot.
-Several hikes can be done from Vaitape, but it is advisable to rely on a guide to keep your bearings.
+Several hikes can be done from Vaitape, but it is advisable to rely on a guide to keep one's bearings.
 The hike to the top of Mount Pahia, from where, according to legend, the war god Oro descended on a rainbow, leads through orchards, forests, orchid fields and fern-covered crevices.
-You can also climb Mount Otemanu, which offers a beautiful panoramic view of the atoll.
+One can also climb Mount Otemanu, which offers a beautiful panoramic view of the atoll.
 Below the summit is a large grotto where numerous frigate birds nest.

-Another attraction are the remains of what were more than 40 marae (ceremonial platforms).
-The best preserved are Marae Fare Opu, in Faanui Bay, and Marae Aehau-tai or Temaruteaoa, at the eastern end of Vairau Bay.
+Another attraction is the remains of what were more than 40 marae (ceremonial platforms).
+The best preserved are Marae Fare Opu in Faanui Bay and Marae Aehau-tai or Temaruteaoa at the eastern end of Vairau Bay.
 Another large Aboriginal ceremonial site is Marae Marotitini, in the north of the main island, right on the beach.
 The stone platform of the complex was originally 42 m long and was restored in 1968 by Japanese archaeologist Yosihiko Sinoto.
 Two stone box tombs of the royal family were found in the area of the complex.

-Most beaches (and also the numerous hotels) are located in the two large bays between Pointe Paopao and Pointe Matira, in the southwest of the island, as well as in the Motus opposite.
-About five kilometers south of Vaitape, directly on the main road, is Bloody Mary's, a bar and restaurant with its own yacht jetty, frequented by many guests.
-The two wooden plaques at the entrance list 230 names, including Marlon Brando, Jane Fonda and Diana Ross.
+Most beaches (and also the numerous hotels) are located in the two large bays between Pointe Paopao and Pointe Matira, in the southwest of the island.
+About five kilometers south of Vaitape, directly on the main road, is Bloody Mary's, a bar and restaurant frequented by many guests with its own yacht jetty.
+The two wooden plaques at the entrance list 230 names, including Marlon Brando, Jane Fonda, and Diana Ross.